melmel27/comakery/README.md

 Then the Hot Wallet Admin can distribute tokens to investors and stakeholders as described below...

-## Issuer Issues the Token To AML / KYC'd Recipients
+## Issuing the Token To AML / KYC'd Recipients

 ![](docs/plant-uml-diagrams/basic-issuance.png)

 1. The Transfer Admin gathers AML/KYC and accreditation information from investors and stakeholders who will receive tokens directly from the issuer (the Primary Issuance).
-1. Transfer Admin then configures approved blockchain account addresses for investor and stakeholders with `setAccountPermissions(address, transferGroup, LockupUntil, maxBalance)` .
+2. Transfer Admin then configures approved blockchain account addresses for investor and stakeholders with `setAccountPermissions(address, transferGroup, LockupUntil, maxBalance)` .
 Based on the AML/KYC and accreditation process the investor can provision the account address with a maximum number of tokens; a transfer group designating a regulatory class like "Reg D", "Reg CF" or "Reg S"; and a date that the tokens in the address will be locked until.
-1. The tokens can then be transferred from the issuers hot wallet to the provisioned addresses.
+3. The tokens can then be transferred from the issuers hot wallet to the provisioned addresses.

 Note that there are no transfers yet authorized between accounts.
 By default no transfers are allowed - all transfer groups are restricted.